nixos-asia/website/en/nixos-install-disko.md

 ### Run the partitioning script

-The disko flake provides an app that will take our partitioning scheme defined in Nix above, partition the specified disk device and mount it at `/mnt`.
-This is what we need to happen prior to installing NixOS.
+The disko flake provides an app that will take our partitioning scheme defined in Nix file above, partition the specified disk device and mount it at `/mnt`.
+We want this to happen prior to installing NixOS.
 Let's do that now:

 ```bash
 sudo nix \